 In his paper, Shannon gives a conservative estimate, now known as Shannon's number, of the number of possible playable chess games.
 The actual number is, in fact, significantly larger than Shannon estimated, and is often illustrated by the popular assertion that there are more potential chess games than atoms in the observable universe.

 Without a doubt, it is this quality that makes chess a game of inexhaustible possibilities, an attribute that has delighted and confounded players for more than 1,400 years, despite the game’s restrictive rules.
 But how can anyone consider a life-long dedication to a game at which a computer will always perform better?

-Untitled offers an ongoing series of chess player portraits within the 64-square grid that is a chessboard.
+Untitled (Zugzwang) offers an ongoing series of chess player portraits within the 64-square grid that is a chessboard.

 Oscillating between representation and abstraction, these portraits deal in fractured configurations with the abstract, thereby offering a glimpse of the appeal as well as the overwhelming complexity and even the potential trapping of the deceptively simple, yet unsolvable, puzzle that is chess.